YasinRezvani/Password_Manager/README.md

 # Password_Manager
-Simple password manager in terminal to mange your accounts password
+Simple CLI password manager in terminal to mange your accounts password
 # Install the requirements
 First you should install the requirements:
 ```